HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Inspect the thermostat operation and programming

-- Take note of any necessary repair work
+- Take note of any necessary HVAC maintenance and repair work

 4. Gas furnace inspection

-- Listen for excessive noise or vibration when furnace is running
+- Listen for excessive noise or vibration when the furnace is running

 - Check that the blower fan is properly connected

-- Inspect the blower assembly for proper functioning
+- Inspect the blower assembly for proper operation

 - Check the air filter for dirt accumulation